FrederikHeck/DepressionChatbot/README.md

 # DepressionChatbot
-A simple chatbot to advice you in bad times (educational prototype, not to use)
+A simple chatbot prototype to advice you in bad times.
+This is an educational project for learning R. The informations given of the bot are made up by a computer scientist.
+Don't expect actual clinical advices.